awsdocs/amazon-aurora-user-guide/doc_source/aurora-export-snapshot.md

 Before you export DB snapshot data to Amazon S3, give the snapshot export tasks write\-access permission to the Amazon S3 bucket\.

-To do this, create an IAM policy that provides access to the bucket\.
-Then create an IAM role and attach the policy to the role\.
-You later assign the IAM role to your snapshot export task\.
+To grant this permission, create an IAM policy that provides access to the bucket, then create an IAM role and attach the policy to the role\.
+Later, you can assign the IAM role to your snapshot export task\.

 **Important**
 If you plan to use the AWS Management Console to export your snapshot, you can choose to create the IAM policy and the role automatically when you export the snapshot\.
 For instructions, see [Exporting a snapshot to an Amazon S3 bucket](#aurora-export-snapshot.Exporting)\.

 **To give DB snapshot tasks access to Amazon S3**

 1. Create an IAM policy\.
 This policy provides the bucket and object permissions that allow your snapshot export task to access Amazon S3\.

-   Include in the policy the following required actions to allow the transfer of files from Amazon Aurora to an S3 bucket:
+   In the policy, include the following required actions to allow the transfer of files from Amazon Aurora to an S3 bucket:
    + `s3:PutObject*`
    + `s3:GetObject*`
    + `s3:ListBucket`
    + `s3:DeleteObject*`
    +  `s3:GetBucketLocation`

-   Include in the policy the following resources to identify the S3 bucket and objects in the bucket\.
+   In the policy, include the following resources to identify the S3 bucket and objects in the bucket\.
 The following list of resources shows the Amazon Resource Name \(ARN\) format for accessing Amazon S3\.
    + `arn:aws:s3:::your-s3-bucket`
    + `arn:aws:s3:::your-s3-bucket/*`